khred/IDSM-Tutorial-Group-5/ISDM Project.md

 1. Unfamiliar with the UI and system functionalities.
 2. User guide and frequently asked question constant renew among with the new system

-**Possible effects if project fails**
+**Possible effects if the project fails**
 If the development project fails, the major impact will be time invested and capital spent.
 At the current stage, The entire project plan costs $60,760.00, the waste of the capital may cause financial difficulties to the company, the capital spent can be used in other investment like advertising, it could have other feasible value.
 Consumed time is also another impact, including requirement gathering, scrum development, analysis, and the design of the prototype, to complete the above phases requires at least 3 months and it all wasted.

 ## Conclusion
 The above is the improvement plan proposed by our group for the call center system of the travel company.
 Our improvement plan solves a series of problems such as the complexity of the company's package and low-quality customer service.
 We use a relatively simple development method to provide personalized and quality services for each customer, increasing the sales volume and reputation of the travel company.
 In the development process, we used the Scrum method for iterative development.
 Experience the advantages and disadvantages of Scrum development.
-In addition, through this project, we learned how to use Github and some new code, which increases our knowledge of the IT field.
+Also, through this project, we learned how to use Github and some new code, which increases our knowledge of the IT field.
 At the same time, we also believe that there is still room for improvement in this program improvement, and we look forward to more in-depth exploration next time.

 ## References